 The County of Sonoma allows the Organization to use office space on the County's property rentfree.
-The Organization estimates the fair value on the basis of recent comparable rental prices of the contributed rent and utilities, which is approximately \$2 per square foot.
+The Organization estimates the fair value based on recent comparable rental prices of the contributed rent and utilities, which is approximately \$2 per square foot.
 Rent usage was allocated to program services.